Formal fallacy: Common examples

 "That creature" may well be a bird, but the conclusion does not follow from the premises.
 Certain other animals also have beaks, such as turtles.
 Errors of this type occur because people reverse a premise.
-In this case, "All birds have beaks" is converted to "All beaked animals are birds."
+In this case, "All birds have beaks" is converted to "All beaked creatures are birds."
 The reversed premise is plausible because few people are aware of any instances of beaked creatures besides birds—but this premise is not the one that was given.
 In this way, the deductive fallacy is formed by points that may individually appear logical, but when placed together are shown to be incorrect.

 Special example

 A special case is a mathematical fallacy, an intentionally invalid mathematical proof, often with the error subtle and somehow concealed.
 Mathematical fallacies are typically crafted and exhibited for educational purposes, usually taking the form of spurious proofs of obvious contradictions.

-Non sequitur in everyday speech
+Non Sequitur fallacy

 In everyday speech, a non sequitur is a statement in which the final part is totally unrelated to the first part, for example:

 Life is life and fun is fun, but it's all so quiet when the goldfish die.